 Have you ever gotten down on yourself thinking that nothing you do or say really matters?

-Somehow, women especially, are good at finding evidence for how small and insignificant we are.
+I’ve found women are particularly good at finding evidence for how small and insignificant we are.

 This is especially true when we compare ourselves to others.
-Our minds latch on to the story we’re telling ourselves about how much better so and so is, and the downward spiral begins.
+Our mind latches onto the story of how much better so and so is, how much more they have and the downward spiral begins.

-Last week I went to see US Soccer champion and author, Abby Wambach, speak.
+A few years back, I heard US Soccer champion and author, Abby Wambach, speak.
 She has two Olympic gold medals, 4 World Cup Titles and holds the record for highest number of international goals scored in women’s soccer.

-Abby is passionate about her message that her success, that our success, happens because of assists from others.
-That we don’t accomplish anything all on our own, and that each of us plays an important role in the success of others.
+Abby spoke about how her success, that our success, happens because of assists from others.
+That we don’t accomplish anything in a vacuum.
+Each of us plays an important role in the success of others.

 In her talk and in her book, Wolfpack, she tells the story of how, after each goal she scored, she would turn and point to the woman who had just passed her the ball.
-Acknowledging that, without the pass from another player none of her goals would have been possible.
+Acknowledging that, without the pass from the other player her goal would NOT have been possible.

 Here’s a clip from her talk:

-One of the reasons that I’ve dedicated my career to empowering women in whitewater and SUP (and in general), is because I’ve grappled a lot with the experience of feeling disempowered and not good enough.
+One of the reasons that I’ve dedicated my career to empowering women in whitewater, SUP, health and mindset is because I’ve grappled a lot with the experience of feeling disempowered and not good enough.

-Along the way I’ve learned and used practical strategies to help myself peel out of the negative mental eddy of comparing myself to others and thinking that I don’t matter.
+Along the way I’ve learned and used practical strategies to move out of negative mental states, and move on from feeling like I don’t matter.

 Here are the top 3 strategies I use to remember that I DO matter:

-The lack of acknowledgement of my work, my efforts, or the unique qualities that I bring to the table, is what often sets off the story that I don’t matter.
+The lack of acknowledgement of my work, my efforts, or the unique qualities I bring to the table, is sometimes enough to set off the story in my head that I don’t matter.

-When I notice that I’m feeling unacknowledged, I immediately challenge myself to acknowledge someone else.
+When I notice that I’m feeling unseen, I immediately challenge myself to acknowledge someone else.
 I’m a firm believer in giving that which I want to receive.

 To do this requires letting go of my scarcity mentality, the untrue belief that acknowledging the strengths and successes of another somehow diminishes my own worth.